jasminej113/Portfolio-Data-Analyst/README.md

 Objective: To analyze the data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience.
 Recommendations will help improve business insight solutions such as boosting sales.

-tech stack: Python, Excel, Jupyter Notebook, Pandas, NumPy, Matplotlib
+Tech stack: Python, Excel, Jupyter Notebook

+Python Data Manipulation Libraries: Pandas, Numpy

+Python Data Visualization Libraries: Matplotlib, Seaborn